Randy Arozarena Preview, Player Props: Rays vs. Angels

 Randy Arozarena At The Plate

-- Among the qualifying hitters in MLB play, he ranks 72nd in batting average, 22nd in on-base percentage, and 81st in slugging.
+- Among the qualified hitters in MLB action, he ranks 70th in batting average, 22nd in on-base percentage, and 85th in slugging.

+- In 61% of his 118 games this season, Arozarena has picked up at least one hit.
+He's also had 31 multi-hit games.

-- Arozarena has driven home a run in 41 games this season (35.0%), including more than one RBI in 12.0% of his games and producing three or more of his team's runs on eight occasions..
+- Arozarena has had at least one RBI in 34.7% of his games this year (41 of 118), with more than one RBI 14 times (11.9%).
+He has also accounted for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.